A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Theory

-where $x \in \mathbb{C}^n$ is the vectorized image, $\mathbf{N}_K$ is the 2D Fourier transform evaluated at coordinates $K$, $\eta \in \mathbb{C}^m$ is Gaussian random noise, and $y \in \mathbb{C}^m$ are the acquired measurements.
-Accelerated MRI scans consist of fewer measurements than image pixels (i.e., $m<n$), but this results in an ill-posed inverse problem that yields non-diagnostic images without suitable regularization.
+Consider the single-channel MRI measurements $y = \mathbf{N}_K x + \eta$ in our neonatal setting, where $x \in \C^n$ is the vectorized clean image, $\mathbf{N}_K \in \C^{m\times n}$ is the 2D (possibly non-Cartesian) Fourier transform evaluated at coordinates $K$, $\eta \in \C^m$ is Gaussian random noise, and $y \in \C^m$ are the acquired Fourier measurements, or so called `k-space'.
+When the number of measurements matches the number of image pixels and SNR is high, solving the following inverse problem yields a suitable image:

+MRI scan time can be reduced by acquiring fewer measurements than image pixels (i.e., $m<n$) through undersampling (accelerated MRI) or decreasing resolution (super-resolution) but this results in an ill-posed inverse problem that yields non-diagnostic images without suitable regularization.

-Generative models solve ill-posed inverse problems by learning the statistical prior, $p(x)$, over clean images to guide the reconstruction towards solutions that both match the data and are statistically likely.
-Specifically, diffusion models \cite{song2021sde, karras2022edm} indirectly learn $p(x)$ by training a neural network (NN) $D_\theta(x)$ to learn the score $\nabla_{x_t} \log p_t(x_t)$ of progressively noised distributions.
-Then, the process of reconstructing an image can be viewed as taking the average of multiple samples from the posterior distribution $x \sim p(x|y)$.
-Following \cite{karras2022edm}, we sample from the posterior distribution using an Euler solver on the reverse ordinary differential equation (ODE) formulation,
+Generative models solve ill-posed inverse problems by learning the statistical prior, $p(x)$, over clean images to guide the reconstruction toward solutions that both match the data and are statistically likely.
+Specifically, diffusion models \cite{song2021sde, karras2022edm} indirectly learn $p(x)$ by training a neural network (NN) $D_\theta(x)$ to approximate the score $\nabla_{x_t} \log p_t(x_t)$ of progressively noised distributions.
+Then, the process of reconstructing an image can be viewed as approximating the conditional expectation $\mathbb{E}[x|y]$, i.e., taking the average of multiple samples from the posterior distribution $x \sim p(x|y)$.
+We sample from the posterior distribution using an Euler solver on the reverse ordinary differential equation (ODE)

-with $s(t)=1$ and $\sigma(t)=t$.
-Using bayes rule we can separate the posterior score into a likelihood and prior score,
+with $s(t)=1$ and $\sigma(t)=t$ following \cite{karras2022edm}.
+Using Bayes rule we can separate the posterior score into likelihood and prior scores,

 Substituting the pretrained diffusion model for the score function of the prior and the analytical expression for the likelihood score \cite{jalal2021robust, chung2023dps} yields the final ODE used for posterior sampling,